adjust/unity_sdk/README.md

 #### <a id="revenue-deduplication"></a>Revenue deduplication

-**At the moment, this is an iOS feature only.**

-You can also add an optional transaction ID to avoid tracking duplicate revenues.
-The last ten transaction IDs are remembered, and revenue events with duplicate transaction IDs are skipped.
+You can also add an optional transaction ID to avoid tracking duplicated revenues.
+The last ten transaction IDs are remembered, and revenue events with duplicated transaction IDs are skipped.
 This is especially useful for In-App Purchase tracking.
 You can see an example below.

 If you want to track in-app purchases, please make sure to call the `trackEvent` only if the transaction is finished and item is purchased.
 That way you can avoid tracking revenue that is not actually being generated.